 He managed to support himself first by doing the household chores for relatives in exchange for a meager salary.
 Eventually, he landed a job in Manila as a typist, messenger, and janitor for his congressman, Don Quintin Paredes, who ended up becoming the 5th Senate President of the Philippines.

-My dad’s employ in the law office paid off as he managed to use it as a stepping stone to obtaining a law degree.
+My dad’s employment in the law office paid off as he managed to use it as a stepping stone to obtaining a law degree.
 Over time, through sheer hard work and determination, he passed the bar exams, and he eventually became an associate lawyer in the firm.

 Meanwhile, my mother became a government employee in the Manila Central Post Office (one of the heavily bombed buildings in the Battle of Manila during World War II) after a brief teaching sprint.